isarandi/metrabs/README.md

 ```

 The above `eval_3dpw` script is equivalent to the [official script](https://github.com/aymenmir1/3dpw-eval/) but it is much more efficient (however it does not evaluate joint angles, just joint positions).

+# Contact

+Any questions?
+Drop an email to sarandi@vision.rwth-aachen.de